joeFunction/employeeDirectory/README.md

-# employeeDirectory

-### Unit 17 Nosql: Workout Tracker
+### Unit 19 React: Employee Directory

-The theme of this application is based on a workout tracker.
-Development is supported by Mongo DB with a Mongoose schema and distribution of routes with Express.
+The theme of this application is based on a employee directory with React.
+This assignment breaks up the application's UI into components, component states, and is responsive to user events.

   ### Table of Contents:
   - [User Story](#user-story-speech_balloon)